Boroughs | Barnet

 “Our vision is to work together to be one of the most sustainable boroughs in London.
 As a new administration, this is the start of our journey to future-proof Barnet and put sustainability and communities at the heart of everything we do, ensuring everyone can benefit from green growth and that no-one is held back.

-We want to create a local green revolution, developing skills today to realise the potential of tomorrow whether that’s to help deliver our ambitions on zero carbon development and affordable homes, to build a network of local suppliers to turbocharge our green economy, or to encourage digital, cultural, and creative industries that help further our sustainability goals.
+We want to create a local green revolution, developing skills today to realise the potential of tomorrow whether that’s to help deliver our ambitions on zero carbon development and more affordable homes, to build a network of local suppliers to turbocharge our green economy, or to encourage digital, cultural, and creative industries that help further our sustainability goals.

+For us, this is as much about celebrating our diversity and promoting equality and inclusion, as it is about addressing the climate emergency.
 We are a council that cares about people, places, and the planet, and we want to seize all the opportunities for change to make Barnet socially, economically, and environmentally sustainable.
+Our ambition is to be an exemplar of what a successful and sustainable 21st century borough looks like.”

 • Ensure the council delivers its services in a way that supports businesses so that business-focused services are delivered in a streamlined way.